redis/docs/content/develop/interact/programmability/triggers-and-functions/Quick_Start_RI.md

 - oss
 - kubernetes
 - clients
-description: 'Get started with triggers and functions using RedisInsight
+description: 'Get started with triggers and functions using Redis Insight

   '
-linkTitle: Quick start (RedisInsight)
+linkTitle: Quick start (Redis Insight)
-title: Quick start using RedisInsight
+title: Quick start using Redis Insight
 weight: 1
 ---

 Make sure that you have [Redis Stack installed]({{< relref "/operate/oss_and_stack/install/install-stack/" >}}) and running.
 Alternatively, you can create a [free Redis Cloud account](https://redis.com/try-free/?utm_source=redisio&utm_medium=referral&utm_campaign=2023-09-try_free&utm_content=cu-redis_cloud_users).

-If you haven't already installed RedisInsight, you can download the latest version [here](https://redis.com/redis-enterprise/redis-insight/?_ga=2.232184223.127667221.1704724457-86137583.1685485233&_gl=1*1gygred*_ga*ODYxMzc1ODMuMTY4NTQ4NTIzMw..*_ga_8BKGRQKRPV*MTcwNDkyMzExMC40MDEuMS4xNzA0OTI3MjQ2LjUyLjAuMA..*_gcl_au*MTQzODY1OTU4OS4xNzAxMTg0MzY0).
-If this is your first time using RedisInsight, you may wish to read through the [RedisInsight guide]({{< relref "/develop/connect/insight/" >}}) before continuing with this guide.
+If you haven't already installed Redis Insight, you can download the latest version [here](https://redis.com/redis-enterprise/redis-insight/?_ga=2.232184223.127667221.1704724457-86137583.1685485233&_gl=1*1gygred*_ga*ODYxMzc1ODMuMTY4NTQ4NTIzMw..*_ga_8BKGRQKRPV*MTcwNDkyMzExMC40MDEuMS4xNzA0OTI3MjQ2LjUyLjAuMA..*_gcl_au*MTQzODY1OTU4OS4xNzAxMTg0MzY0).
+If this is your first time using Redis Insight, you may wish to read through the [Redis Insight guide]({{< relref "/develop/connect/insight/" >}}) before continuing with this guide.

 ## Connect to Redis Stack

-Open the RedisInsight application, and connect to your database by clicking on its database alias.
+Open the Redis Insight application, and connect to your database by clicking on its database alias.

 {{< image filename="/develop/interact/programmability/triggers-and-functions/images/tf-rdi-0.png" >}}